dustinspecker/generator-ng-poly/README.md

     - Jasmine (Karma as the test runner) for AngularJS
     - Mocha with Chai (Karma as the test runner) for AngularJS
   * e2e testing
+    - Jasmine (ran with Protractor) for AngularJS
-    - Protractor (Jasmine) for AngularJS
+    - Mocha, Chai, and Chai as Promised (ran with Protractor) for AngularJS
   * Frameworks
     - Bootstrap with AngularStrap
     - Bootstrap with UI Bootstrap